Fri 27 April to Sun 24 June 2018

 Wysing Arts Centre, off site live performance in Cambridge

 We are delighted to announce a partnership with Primary in Nottingham and HOME in Manchester to bring the work of Emma Smith to the three cities.
-The tour will include an exhibition of Smith’s work 5Hz at Primary, Nottingham, Fri 30 Nov 2018 – Sat 9 Feb 2019; 5Hz and Euphonia at HOME, Manchester, Sat 6 Apr 2019 – Sun 19 May 2019; and a live off site performance with Wysing Arts Centre in Cambridge on 18 May, 2019.
+The tour so far has included an exhibition of Smith’s work 5Hz at Primary, Nottingham, Fri 30 Nov 2018 – Sat 9 Feb 2019; and 5Hz and Euphonia will tour to HOME, Manchester, Sat 6 Apr 2019 – Sun 19 May 2019; and finally shown as a live performance with Wysing Arts Centre in Cambridge (date to be announced).

 5Hz is a sound installation centred around the invention of a new singing language designed to strengthen social connections.
 Through a year long research process examining psychological and neurological responses to the human voice, Smith created the 5Hz language, comprising a set of sounds that transcend language barriers.
 Visitors to the exhibition can learn the language and begin using it within 15 minutes.